-Apart from regular Board meetings, the Chairman of the Board also held a meeting with the Non-executive Directors (including Independent Non-executive Directors) of the Company during the year.
+Apart from regular Board meetings, two other Board meetings and a meeting between the Chairman of the Board and the Non-executive Directors (including Independent Non-executive Directors) of the Company were held during the year.

 CONTINUING PROFESSIONAL DEVELOPMENT

 On appointment to the Board, each Director receives a comprehensive induction package covering business operations, policy and procedures of the Company as well as the general, statutory and regulatory obligations of being a Director to ensure the he/she is sufficiently aware of his/her responsibilities under the Listing Rules and other relevant regulatory requirements.